Occupational Therapy

 Kines 314 or 318

 Most OT programs require 20-40 hours observing (sometimes more) OTs in at least two different settings.
-Working or volunteering in clinics, and other healthcare settings gives you a chance to accomplish this while diversifying your experience with patients and health care teams.
+Working or volunteering in clinics, and other healthcare settings gives you a chance to accomplish this while diversifying your experience with patients and healthcare teams.

 Explore Jobs Explore Volunteer Opportunities